Click the logo above to reach

 her slender and perfectly balanced hull was designed for speed and superior

 stability.
-In addition she had a rolled bow, which was gently raked (rather than the knife edge bows such as the
+In addition she had a rolled bow, which was gently raked (rather than

-it on a smaller scale!
+Liner,” be it on a smaller scale!

 Another factor was that her public rooms